Skylar-KyiShinKhant/Tic-Tac-Toe/README.md

 - Javascript

 ## Getting Started
-To set up a local copy, follow these straightforward steps as outlined in the provided example.
+To set up a local copy, follow these straightforward steps as outlined.

 ## Prerequisites
 This game has minimal prerequisites, requiring only a web browser that supports HTML5 and CSS3 for seamless play.